Model & Strategy

 Sarah founded Globalxplorer in 2016, after winning the 2016 TED Prize.
 Sarah is a Fellow in the Society of Antiquaries, a 2012 Ted Fellow and 2014 TED Senior Fellow, and a National Geographic Archaeology Fellow.
 Sarah was a co-founder of TEDxBirmingham, and has given multiple main stage TED talks.

 To date, GlobalXplorer’s techniques have helped uncover 19,000+ anthropogenic features, mapped 700+ previously unknown major archaeological sites, and created the conditions for the discovery of new sets of Nazca lines in Peru.

-Dr. Parcak’s techniques have helped locate 17 potential pyramids, in addition to 3,100 potential forgotten settlements and 1,000 potential lost tombs in Egypt — and she’s also made significant discoveries in the Viking world and Roman Empire.
+In addition, Sarah’s work in Egypt has helped locate 17 potential pyramids, 3,100 potential forgotten settlements, and 1,000 potential lost tombs — and she has made significant discoveries in the Viking world and the Roman Empire.

-Works with Indian and Peruvian ministries, partners to illuminate the wealth of in-country historical sites, makes cultural heritage data relevant and accessible to all, and demonstrates the connection between cultural protection and impact on identity and economic development.
+GX works with Indian and Peruvian ministries, partnering to illuminate the wealth of in-country historical sites, make cultural heritage data relevant and accessible to all, and demonstrate the connection between cultural protection and impact on identity and economic development.